 Finally, a water pocket is placed at the bottom of the main pocket and held by a small clip.
 When I say at the bottom, I mean against the back.
 You will tell me that it is rather logical; firstly for weight distribution, secondly to run the hose to the top of the bag to bring it down along the shoulder strap.
 The problem is that the pocket is under all your t-shirts, shorts, underpants, and other toothbrushes… in short under 10.

-Finally, two straps located on the lower pocket of the bag allow you to attach a ground mattress or even a small tent... if sometimes the 75L inside were not enough.
+Finally, two straps located on the lower pocket of the bag allow you to attach a ground mattress or even a small tent… if sometimes the 75L inside was not enough.